 The experience level is the most important factor in determining the salary.
-Naturally the more years of experience the higher your wage.
-We broke down Physical Therapist salaries by experience level and this is what we found.
+Naturally, the more years of experience the higher the wage.
+We broke down salaries by experience level for people working as Physical Therapist and this is what we found.

-Employees with less than two years of experience makes approximately 13,400 SAR per month.
+Employees with less than two years of experience earn approximately 13,400 SAR.

-While someone with an experience level between two and five years is expected to earn 18,500 SAR per month, 38% more than someone with less than two year's experience.
+While someone with an experience level between two and five years is expected to earn 18,500 SAR, 38% more than someone with less than two year's experience.

-Moving forward, an experience level between five and ten years lands a salary of 26,300 SAR per month, 42% more than someone with two to five years of experience.
+Moving forward, an experience level between five and ten years lands a salary of 26,300 SAR, 42% more than someone with two to five years of experience.

-Additionally, Physical Therapist whose expertise span anywhere between ten and fifteen years get a salary equivalent to 32,100 SAR per month, 22% more than someone with five to ten years of experience.
+Additionally, professionals whose expertise span anywhere between ten and fifteen years get a salary equivalent to 32,100 SAR, 22% more than someone with five to ten years of experience.

-If the experience level is between fifteen and twenty years, then the expected wage is 33,900 SAR per month, 6% more than someone with ten to fifteen years of experience.
+If the experience level is between fifteen and twenty years, then the expected wage is 33,900 SAR, 6% more than someone with ten to fifteen years of experience.

-Lastly, employees with more than twenty years of professional experience get a salary of 36,900 SAR per month, 9% more than people with fifteen to twenty years of experience.
+Lastly, employees with more than twenty years of professional experience get a salary of 36,900 SAR, 9% more than people with fifteen to twenty years of experience.

 We all know that higher education equals a bigger salary, but how much more money can a degree add to your income?
-We broke down Physical Therapist salaries by education level in order to make a comparison.
+We broke down salaries by education level for the position Physical Therapist in order to make a comparison.

 You can't really expect any salary increases during the study period, assuming you already have a job.
 In most cases, a salary review is conducted once education is completed and the degree has been attained.